 SBI cuts external benchmark-based rate by 25 bps

-The new rates will be applicable from January 1, 2020, the bank said in a statement.

-SBI "has announced the reduction in its external benchmark-based rate (EBR) by 25 basis points to 7.80 per cent p.a from 8.05 per cent per annum with effect from January 1, 2020," it said.

-With this reduction, interest rate for existing home loan customers as well as micro, small and medium enterprises (MSME) borrowers who have availed loans linked to external benchmark based rate would come down by 25 basis points, it said.
+With this cut, interest rate for the lender's existing home loan customers as well as micro, small and medium enterprise (MSME) borrowers who have availed loans linked to external benchmark-based rate will reduce by 25 basis points, the lender said.

-The new home buyers will get loans at an interest rate starting from 7.90 per cent per annum compared to earlier 8.15 per cent per annum, it said.
+New home buyers will get loans at an interest rate starting from 7.90 per cent per annum as against 8.15 per cent per annum previously.
+SBI had introduced floating rate home loans from July 1, 2019.
+The lender had adopted repo rate as the external benchmark for all floating rate loans for MSME, housing and retail loans from October 1, 2019.

 Ship breaking: A wealth creator23 Dec 2019 4:40 PM GMT